homeops-tech/homeops-tech.github.io/_posts/2020-01-20-Provision-Puppetserver-with-Packer.md

 mount -t nfs synology.homeops.tech:/volume1/ssl /etc/puppetlabs/puppet/ssl/
 ```

 > If this was production you should would want to consider the security implications e.g. what machines can access your private keys.
-I do want to migrate to Kerberos in the future as well, but most of the core infrastructure I use builds the next infrasturcture and thus needs to be solid and simple.
+I do want to migrate to Kerberos in the future as well, but most of the core infrastructure I use builds the next infrastructure and thus needs to be solid and simple.

 Once your NFS export is mounted at the default "ssldir" for puppetserver you can change directories and generate a new certificate authority.
 First though I need to generate an openssl configuration.